 Ever since Google integrated Voice with Hangouts, listening to voicemail has been a highly-focused affair.
 Unlike traditional voicemail, which we're conditioned to hold up to our ear like a phone call, voicemail in Hangouts comes with a play button that encourages us to treat it more like the audio file that it is.
 This is the same way Google Voice has treated it on the web for forever.

 The downside is that turning off the screen or backing out of Hangouts has, until recently, caused the message to immediately stop playing.
+With the release of version 2.5, that apparently changed.
+You can now listen to voicemail with the screen dark or while using another app entirely, leaving the message to play in the background.
 Read More

 Speak softly and carry a big user base.
 It doesn't exactly roll off the tongue, but that might as well be the unofficial motto of WhatsApp.
 The cross-platform messaging service has been quietly spreading over the last couple of years, coming to every major mobile platform and gaining over 300 million active monthly users, according to AllThingsD.
 What's next for the quiet revolution?
 Voice communication.